Health and Wellness

 The College employs a full-time director of student wellness, located on campus in the Warnshuis Health Center, who puts particular focus on drug and alcohol education.
 The director is responsible for providing outreach education and assessment in the areas of health and wellness, sexual assault, and alcohol and other drugs.
 This includes the development of a comprehensive peer education program.
 Learn more about student wellness and AOD education.

 The coordinator of the Office of Sexual Violence Education and Advocacy, located in the Office of Student Life, is an on-campus support person available to assist any student who may have experiences some form of sexual violence including sexual assault, stalking or dating violence.
 The coordinator can help a student make decisions about seeking medical treatment, counseling services or a room change, or pursuing filing charges on campus or in New London.
 The coordinator is also responsible for providing outreach education throughout the year on issues of sexual assault, stalking and dating violence.
 The coordinator can be reached at 860-439-2219 and is available to students for after-hour emergencies.
 See the ThinkSafe Project.

 Connecticut College is committed to ensuring that all students have equal access to our academic, cultural and social activities.
 We comply with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973, which states that "No otherwise qualified individual with handicaps ... shall, solely by reason of her or his handicap, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance."
 Our commitment extends beyond the letter of the law to its spirit.

-The Office of Student Disability Services ensures equal access to educational activities for all students with disabilities.
+The Office of Student Accessibility Services ensures equal access to educational activities for all students with disabilities.
 The staff includes a director and a part-time assistant who are available during the academic year.